Considerations and Limitations

 - Multiple Veeam Backup & Replication servers can be connected to the same storage vault.
 In this scenario, you can add the same storage vault as an object storage repository on multiple backup servers.
 Each backup server will create backups in a separate folder within this object storage.

 - Before you start using Veeam Data Cloud Vault as an object storage repository in Veeam Backup & Replication, get familiar with considerations and limitations.
-For details, see the Veeam Data Cloud Vault Considerations and Limitations section in the Veeam Backup & Replication User Guide.
+For more information, see the Veeam Data Cloud Vault Considerations and Limitations section in the Veeam Backup & Replication User Guide.

 - Ports 443 and 80 must be opened to ensure proper communication with Veeam Backup & Replication.
-To learn more, see the Ports section in the Veeam Backup & Replication User Guide.
+For more information, see the Ports section in the Veeam Backup & Replication User Guide.